mnishiguchi/cpp_notebook/cs2/review.md

 using namespace std;

 /**
- * Returns the sum of two numbers passed as arguments.
+ * Returns the sum of two numbers that are passed in.
  */
 double sum( double d1, double d2 ) {
     return d1 + d2;